Alternate Motor Vehicle Technologies

 (The Integrated Transport Policy of India)

-Alternative motor vehicle technologies to the traditional internal combustion engine (ICE) are an important way to attain sustainability by reducing volatility, site sulphur, web and adding oxygenated blend stocks (thereby reducing the need for high-octane aromatic hydrocarbons).
+Alternative motor vehicle technologies to the traditional internal combustion engine (ICE) are an important way to attain sustainability by reducing volatility, sulphur, and adding oxygenated blend stocks (thereby reducing the need for high-octane aromatic hydrocarbons).
 Some of the vehicular technologies that are in implementation and testing stages are emissions control technologies, electric, plug-in, and hybrid vehicles.

 Electric drive technology, which has been present since the beginning of automobile history, is fast becoming a viable form of vehicle technology, replacing internal combustion engines (ICE) and reducing dependence on associated fossil fuels.
 Some of the advantages that electric drive technologies have over traditional ICE engines, apart from decreased emissions are increased energy efficiency, no energy consumption while the vehicle is at rest or coasting and minimal engine noise and lower ambient noise.